MangaD/jsocketpp/README.md

 make
 ```

-This will build `libsocket.a` (static library) in the root directory.
+This will build `jsocketpp.a` (static library) in the root directory.

 ### With Makefile